Last updated on August 11th, 2021 at 01:24 pm

 Opening times: Wednesday to Sunday from 9:00 a.m. to 5:00 p.m.

-If ever there was a place that represented the power and money of Pablo Escobar, it was the famous Hacienda Nápoles.
+One of the most popular destinations for a Pablo Escobar tour is the famous Hacienda Nápoles.
+This place was once the symbol of the power and money of Pablo Escobar, who built a lavish estate and a private zoo with exotic animals.
 The entire complex is located about 3 hours and 30 minutes from Medellín and is now one of the most important theme parks in Latin America.

 History of the Hacienda Nápoles